Sabrinas Organizing

 Household broken electronics may need to be disposed of at a recycling center for a fee.

-Remember the donation programs through stores and other fundraisers are primarily for residents ONLY.
+Remember, the donation programs through stores and other fundraisers are primarily for residents ONLY.
 For Business and other organizations, you will need to contact the charity directly.

 Well, there you have it.
 I hope this post gives you inspiration and helps you get rid of your unwanted household electronics.
-Hopefully, you can find a home for your item, but if not, at least you have some ideas to help to get started.
+Hopefully, you can find a home for your item, but if not, at least you have some ideas to help you get started.

 Feel free to share this post and comment below with your suggestions on where to donate these household electronics.